Arkham/juliu.is/content/blog/performant-elm-html-lazy/index.md

         ]
 ```

-You will see the app going back to [being slow again](https://ellie-app.com/6YMZ2H3mC7Ja1).
-This happens because when we destructure a nested record, we are creating a new reference, thus invalidating `Html.Lazy` caching mechanism.
+You will see the app going back to [being slow
+again](https://ellie-app.com/6YMZ2H3mC7Ja1).
+This happens because when we
+destructure a nested record, we are creating a new reference of it, thus
+invalidating `Html.Lazy` caching mechanism.
+The solution once again is to
+refer to `model.config` instead of the destructured copy.

 ## The End

-Remember to always benchmark your application before and after adding
+Remember to always benchmark your application before and after `Html.Lazy`,
-`Html.Lazy`, so you can prove to your team lead that you have actually made
+so you can prove to your team lead that you have actually made the
-the application faster 🤡
+application faster 🤡

-This article concludes the series on writing performant Elm, thanks for reading!
+This article concludes the series on writing performant Elm, thanks for
+reading!